Tanvir-Tain/Web_Automation/README.md

 # SmartCarePRO

-In this Document , I wrie to automation script for  Hospital Management Web App ( https://carepro-training.ihmafrica.com/ )
+In this Document , I wrote to automation script for Hospital Management Web App ( https://carepro-training.ihmafrica.com/ )

 ## Tools